 But if those are attempted and no improvement is seen, you can turn to oral phosphodiesterase-5 inhibitors (PED5 inhibitors).

-PDE5 inhibitors are the first choice for many healthcare professionals when it comes to the treatment of erectile dysfunction, and these drugs include sildenafil (Viagra®), tadalafil (Cialis®), and vardenafil (Levitra®), among others.
+PDE5 inhibitors are the first choice for many healthcare professionals when it comes to the treatment of erectile dysfunction, and these drugs include sildenafil (Viagra® or generic Viagra), tadalafil (Cialis®), and vardenafil (Levitra®), among others.

 Some formulas can be taken just before sexual interaction and others taken regularly, so you can respond-at-will when the mood strikes.
 While each medication differs, PDE5 inhibitors work in about 70 percent of men, and are generally easy to take.